yemyintsoe/zeekwek-pos/hotpot-features.md

 2. Table Layout: A visual representation of the restaurant’s table layout for easy navigation and table selection.
 3. Group Ordering: Allow for multiple orders on a single table, with separate bills for each individual if needed.

 ### 2. Menu Customization
 1. Interactive Menu: Create an interactive hotpot menu where customers can select ingredients, broths, sauces, and side dishes.
 2. Dish Customization: Allow customers to customize their orders, including ingredient quantities or selecting from different spice levels and broth options.
 3. Set Menus: Offer set meal options like "all-you-can-eat" packages or fixed ingredient sets.

 ### 3. Order Management:
 1. Real-Time Order Tracking: Track orders from when they’re placed, sent to the kitchen, prepared, and served.
-   * Sidenote - need finish alert to waiter *
+_Sidenote - have to do "finish alert to waiter"_

-3. Split Orders: Split a single order across multiple courses or times, allowing customers to add additional items as they eat.
+- [x] 3.
+Split Orders: Split a single order across multiple courses or times, allowing customers to add additional items as they eat.
+_Sidenote - edit feature_
-4. Add-On Items: Easily add extra items (e.g., extra noodles, vegetables, meat slices) to ongoing orders without restarting the process.
+5. Add-On Items: Easily add extra items (e.g., extra noodles, vegetables, meat slices) to ongoing orders without restarting the process.

 ### 4. Billing and Payment:
 1. Service Charge and Tips: Automatically add service charges and allow for tipping options.